Europe·Spain·Updated May 3, 2026

 What scams target tourists in Malaga?

-The most frequently reported tourist scams in Malaga are Pickpocketing and Spill Distraction, Phone Unlock and Snatch, Fake Holiday Apartment Listings, with 4 classified as high severity.
+The most frequently reported tourist scams in Malaga are Pickpocketing and Spill Distraction, Charity Petition Scam near Mercado Central de Atarazanas, Fake Holiday Apartment Listings.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Malaga?